argoproj-labs/argocd-operator/docs/reference/notificationsconfiguration.md

 A `NotificationsConfiguration` custom resource with name `default-notifications-configuration` is created **OOTB** with default configuration.
 Users should update this custom resource with their templates, triggers, services, subscriptios or any other configuration.

+**Note:**
+- Any configuration changes should be made to the `default-notifications-configuration` only.
+At this point, we do not support any custom resources of kind `NotificationsConfiguration` created by the users.
-**Note:** Any modifications to the `argocd-notifications-cm` will be reconciled back by the `NotificationsConfiguration` controller of the Argo CD operator instance.
+- Any modifications to the `argocd-notifications-cm` will be reconciled back by the `NotificationsConfiguration` controller of the Argo CD operator instance.

 The `NotificationsConfiguration` Custom Resource consists of the following properties.